Delft University of Technology (Dutch: Technische Universiteit Delft), also known as TU Delft, is the largest and oldest Dutch public technical

 Germany, and placed second in the competition in Austria.

-PENDING - This 'proof of concept' model robot boat is capable of sucking up plastic
+PATENT GRANTED JUNE 2019 - This 'proof of concept' model robot boat is capable of sucking up plastic

 waste from a body of water, first shredding solids as necessary.
 A full